 Jeremiah 9:11-16 “I will make Jerusalem a heap of ruins, a den of jackals.
 I will make the cities of Judah desolate, without an inhabitant.”
 Who is the wise man who may understand this?
 And who is he to whom the mouth of the Lord has spoken, that he may declare it?
 Why does the land perish and burn up like a wilderness, so that no one can pass through?
 And the Lord said, “Because they have forsaken My law which I set before them, and have not obeyed My voice, nor walked according to it, but they have walked according to the dictates of their own hearts and after the Baals, which their fathers taught them,” therefore thus says the Lord of hosts, the God of Israel: “Behold, I will feed them, this people, with wormwood, and give them water of gall to drink.
 I will scatter them also among the Gentiles, whom neither they nor their fathers have known.
 And I will send a sword after them until I have consumed them.”

-Now the question at this point is do you believe that God is sovereign over these nations and that He actually triggered these things to occur?
+The question at this point is, do you believe that God is sovereign over these nations and that He actually triggered these things to occur?
 Let us apply this to the church.
 Do you honestly think that anybody could do this to the church unless God ordered it to be done?
 Is God sovereign over His church?
 Who blew the Worldwide Church of God apart?

 I had one more thing here.
 God not only did the scattering, He did it on His time schedule.
-Is there any possibility that someone other than God, like Satan or a group of mere men, pushed God aside and carried out the destruction and the unity of scattering His church?
+Is there any possibility that someone other than God, like Satan or a group of mere men, pushed God aside and carried out the destruction of the unity and the scattering His church?
 No way, because even what God did to Israel and Judah, He did it to the church for His purpose and He did it in His timing.